aerinera/pheeb-ai-chatbot/README.md

 This repository is intended as a *project showcase*, not a public open-source release.

-Phoebe wasn’t built for commercial goals —
+Pheeb wasn’t built for commercial goals —
 she was born out of curiosity, late-night ideas, and way too many hours of passionate tinkering.

 All AI processing happens entirely *locally* — no cloud, no external APIs.